YannickSchini/perudo_calculator/README.md

 ## TODO List

+* Make the UI a bit clearer: something inspired by https://github.com/plotly/dash-sample-apps/tree/master/apps/dash-clinical-analytics for example ?
 * Introduce the notion of players
 * Take into account one's own dices for which we know the values (using Bayes' rule ?)